 Apart from fonts, it is important to watch out when it comes to colours.
 If your personality demands, you can add some faint colours in places like borders.
 No colour is a safe bet if you think you tend to go overboard.
 To be honest, your CV should be presented in such a manner that doesn’t distract the one going through it.

 4. Bad Organization & Structure

 There is a certain format to CVs.
 Stick to it and don’t do your own thing.
-This is not the time to experiment with your own version of organizing a CV.
-You should know where the Education stuff goe to and where the Work Experience goes to.
+This is not the time to experiment with your version of organizing a CV.
+You should know where the Education stuff goes to and where the Work Experience goes to.
 References don’t start and Personal Information doesn’t come at the end.
-Re-inventing the way you organize your CV is like deciding to sing the second verse of the Tanzanian National Anthem while everyone else is singing the first verse.
+Re-inventing the way to organize your CV is like deciding to sing the second verse of the Tanzanian National Anthem while everyone else is singing the first verse.
 You can imagine how that will go down.